 Let’s talk about how the Electoral College works.
 But first, some key terminology.
 When we refer to the Electoral College vote, we’re referring to the votes of the electors who actually vote for president and vice president.
 When we refer to the popular vote, we’re referring to ordinary citizens like you and me who cast our ballots in November for electors pledged to vote for president and vice president.
 The Electoral College works like this:

-- Each state has the same number of electors that it has U.S. Representatives and U.S. Senators.
-But keep in mind that the electors are notthe U.S. Representatives and Senators.
+- Each state has the same number of electors that it has U.S. representatives and U.S. senators.
+But keep in mind that the electors are not the U.S. representatives and senators.
 Since Utah has four representatives and two senators, Utah has six electors.
 Wyoming has three electors because it has one representative and two senators.
-The four largest elector sources are California (55), Texas (38), Florida (29), and New York (29).
+The four largest elector sources are California (54), Texas (40), Florida (30), and New York (28).
 The District of Columbia, even though it is not a state, is allotted three electors.
 The Electoral College has a total of 538 electors.

 - On the first Monday after the second Wednesday in December, the winning slates of electors gather at their state capitals and cast their votes for president and vice president.
 These votes are sent to the Senate, where they are counted and certified before a joint congressional session in January.
 That is the official vote for president.